 Hello, welcome to my website...

-This site will be a place where you can learn more about my work, keep up to date with events I'm participating in, and get in touch with me if you wish.
+On this website you can learn more about my work, keep up to date with events I’m participating in, and get in touch with me if you wish.

 I hope you find my site of interest.
 Thank you for visiting.